mojimoon/CityU-CS/README.md

 > [!WARNING]
 > - The notes are for personal study and may contain errors or omissions.
 Please use your own judgment when using them.
 > - The code is provided for educational purposes only.
 Please adhere to academic integrity principles.
-> - Copyrighted teaching materials are omitted from the repository.
+> - In an effort to respect the intellectual property of others, no copyrighted materials are included in this repository.

 ## Folder Structure